Eugene Regan: Early and personal life

 He was educated at University College Dublin, University of Brussels and King's Inns.
-Regan qualified as a barrister in 1985, commenced practice in 1995 and became a Senior Counsel in 2005.
-He specialises in European law cases, many with a competition, state aid, public procurement or agricultural dimension.
+Regan qualified as a barrister in 1985, commenced practice in 1995, and became a Senior Counsel in 2005.
+He specialises in European law cases, many with a competition, state aid, public procurement, or agricultural dimension.

-During a career which began as an intern to Commissioner Patrick Hillery in 1973, Regan worked with Alan Dukes in the mid-1970s as an economist for the Irish Farmers' Association in Dublin and Brussels.
+During a career that began as an intern to Commissioner Patrick Hillery in 1973, Regan worked with Alan Dukes in the mid-1970s as an economist for the Irish Farmers' Association in Dublin and Brussels.

 Regan served in the cabinet of Peter Sutherland when the latter was EU Commissioner for Social Affairs and Competition.
 Following his return to Ireland from Brussels, he spent eight years as general manager of Agra Trading, a Dublin-based company that trades agricultural produce internationally.

-An ardent pro-European he has contributed to many publications on European law matters, both legal and media.
-He was also a leading advocate and campaigner in the Amsterdam Treaty and Treaty of Nice referendum campaigns.
+A pro-European, he has contributed to many publications on European law matters, both legal and media-related.
+He was also an advocate and campaigner in the Amsterdam Treaty and Treaty of Nice referendum campaigns.

-He lives in Monkstown, Dublin with his Danish-born wife, Janne and two daughters.
+He lives in Monkstown, Dublin with his Danish-born wife, Janne, and their two daughters.